 Attendance: Aside from ensuring course participation in the first week of each semester, attendance will not be checked for this course.
-However, students who fail to complete a total of three (3) assignments (quizzes, discussions or essays) will be withdrawn with a grade of 'F' or 'U'/'X'.

 Dishonesty: Cheating and/or plagiarism will not be tolerated!
 Either may result in failure of the course.
 Violators may be removed from South Plains College.
 Assisting another to cheat or plagiarize may also result in failure.
 While this course is conducted over Blackboard/internet, it is not a group effort.
 Honesty and integrity are expected at all times.
 A plagiarism tab with further explanation may be found at the opening menu (left side of screen) of this course.